AlexeyTolstopyatov/AlexeyTolstopyatov/README.md

 ### Extended

-Long time I'm a desktop developer, little system developer enthusiast.
-Interested in math, Windows NT internals, desktop arhitectures, and other big legacy (e.g. OS/2 executable 16/32-bit model).
+I'm ~very slowed response~ ~autistic~ desktop developer, little system developer enthusiast..., interested in math, Windows NT internals, desktop architectures, and other big legacy (i.e. `OS/2` executable 16/32-bit model).

+Sometimes I'm very emotional potato, and I try to hide it in huge research or deep inside the mind.
+Sometimes I'm seeing nightmares, wake up and taking notes what needs to be changed or implemented.

+Visual Basic 6 was my first programming language when I started spending all my time after school at dad’s office.
+The games at home on the computer was not, and I was almost always inside MS Office or just looking for something unfamiliar on the system disk.

 Beginning from last year I've decided saving my notes here, using LaTeX, but I'm taking it on Russian language.